ratel-rust/ratel-core/README.md

 ## Contributors

-This project is created and maintained by [Maciej Hirsz](https://github.com/maciejhirsz) with the help of awesome contributors.
+This project is created and maintained by [Maciej Hirsz](https://github.com/maciejhirsz) with the help of awesome [contributors](https://github.com/ratel-rust/ratel-core/graphs/contributors).
 Extended thanks to:

-- [cmtt](https://github.com/cmtt) for work on the Node.js FFI.
+- [cmtt](https://github.com/cmtt) for work on the Node.js FFI and testing.
 - [Jan Schulte](https://github.com/schultyy) for the initial version of transformer and codegen.